danm1n/whyEskom/README.md

 # WhyEskom

-View loadshedding status quick and easy straight from your android powered smartphone.
+View loadshedding status quick from your android powered smartphone, or view straight from your [browser](https://why-eskom.herokuapp.com/).
 Download app [here](https://github.com/incrediblejagur/whyEskom/tree/master/apk).

 App that is made using react native and gets current loadshedding status from our api.